MileHacker Logo

 Tartus functions as a key monetary and administrative hub for Syria's coastal region.
 The city's port remains active, a hub for international trade.
 Daily life here unfolds with a familiar rhythm: lively markets, lively cafes, and the constant presence of the sea.

-The city maintains a a varied population, with significant Alawite, Christian, and Sunni Muslim communities living alongside one another.
+The city maintains a a multicultural population, with significant Alawite, Christian, and Sunni Muslim communities living alongside one another.
 A noticeable sense of community exists among residents, notably given recent challenges.
 For travelers, Tartus offers historical sites, from the Crusader-era Cathedral (now the National Museum) to the ancient ruins of Amrit and Arwad Island.
 The city's corniche, a long seaside promenade, a popular spot for evening strolls.
-Local markets buzz with something to do, selling fresh produce, spices, and everyday goods.
+Local markets buzz with activity, selling fresh produce, spices, and everyday goods.

 Active Port